dr-antimonious/dr-antimonious/README.md

 - code without debugging
 - and much more!

-Enjoy my repositories and try not to lose all of your hair while attempting to understand my projects!
+Enjoy my repositories and try not to go bald while attempting to understand my projects!